-- Have the capacity to carry out very simple and effective mobilizing support initiatives for their budget contribution (50% of the total budget).
+- Have the capacity to carry out very simple and effective local fundraising initiatives for their budget contribution (50% of the total budget).
 This is a significant requirement for all projects approved.
-See section on steps (above) for more details.

 In addition to the earlier indicated principles, submitted applications will be assessed on:

-- Sustainability: The impact of the project being proposed should be able to continue being felt beyond the funding period.
+- Sustainability: Impact of the project being proposed should be able to continue being felt beyond the funding period.

-- Promotion of Gender Equity: Especially about inclusion and active participation of all genders.
+- Promotion of Gender Equity: Especially in regards to inclusion and active participation of women.

-- Promoting a Positive Impact on the Environment: The impact of the project being proposed should have a positive effect on the education sector.
+- Promoting Positive Impactn Environment: Impact of the project being proposed should have a positive effect on the environment.